 In Experiment 2, Hispanic face primes were chosen as the ambiguous category based on the rationale that they represent a minority group that features some stereotypical association with armed violence (e.g., Latino gangs), but perhaps not so strong a stereotype as that linking Blacks with guns and violence.

+Additionally, we replaced the set of neutral primes.
 In the first experiment, the neutral household object primes facilitated tool responses.
 We had hoped that the neutral primes would lack any preexisting association, but it seemed possible that they were associated with the tool targets, as the neutral primes and tool targets shared several perceptual and semantic attributes.
-To avoid the influence of this possible preexisting association, in the second experiment neutral abstract art primes were used instead of neutral household object primes given that they seemed less likely to have an association with either tools or guns.
+To avoid the influence of this possible preexisting association, in the second experiment neutral abstract art primes were used instead of neutral household object primes.
 Hence, the categories of primes in this study included Hispanic faces that were presented along with either Black faces, White faces, or neutral abstract art (see Figure 1).
-It was predicted that associations with guns would be strongest for Black primes, reduced somewhat for White primes (because Experiment 1 demonstrated that White primes may possess a moderate association with guns), and absent for neutral abstract art primes.
+It was predicted that associations with guns would be strongest for Black primes, reduced somewhat for White primes, and absent for neutral abstract art primes.
 Thus, the magnitude of Hispanic-gun bias was expected to be greatest in the Neutral/Hispanic condition, reduced somewhat in the White/Hispanic condition, and most significantly reduced in the Black/Hispanic condition.

 Method